HabibatTheAnalyst/IceCream-Sales-Analysis/Ice Cream Sales/Analysis Report.md

 # Report

 ### Description
 The project focused on IceCream sales.
-The dataset has two variables(temperature and revenue) with 500 rows.
-The aim was to determine statistically if temperature changes affects demands for IceCream as well as revenue.
+The dataset has two variables(temperature and revenue) and the aim was to determine statistically if temperature changes affects demands for IceCream and total revenue.

 ***
 ### Technology